TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

    - time-series
    - tidyverse
    - R
-summary: "In my introductory blog post, I use the time-series modeling package {modeltime} and a Kaggle sales dataset to forecast 3 months of daily sales.
+summary: "In my first blog post, I use the time-series modeling package {modeltime} and a Kaggle sales dataset to forecast 3 months of daily sales.
 This is a {tidymodels} approach with with a {modeltime} twist."
 featured: "featured-hex-modeltime.jpeg"
 image:
    caption: ''
    focal_point: ''
    preview_only: true
+output: md_document
 ---

 -   [🥅 Project Goal](#goal)